artsy/artsy.github.io/_posts/2015-12-09-docker-for-development.markdown

   - rails s -b 0.0.0.0 -p 80
 ```

+The `depends:` configuration is similar to the [links](https://docs.docker.com/compose/compose-file/#links) functionality of docker-compose.
+It makes sure that those applications (as defined in `apps/*.yml`) are running, and sets up `/etc/hosts` in the containers to allow your applications to refer to other services using their hostnames.

 For now, Dusty doesn't have a way of sharing common setup like `common.yml` above, so there are similar configurations for our Sidekiq and Delayed Job workers.

 Dusty uses bundles for clusters of applications that need to work together.
 An example bundle, for a CMS application that needs many APIs, is: